Bioluminescence Kayak Tours San Juan Island

 Suitable clothing and footwear for the beach, water bottle, HEADLAMP.
 Bring a warm sweater and rain jacket if windy or rainy.
 Click prepare for a San Juan Islands kayak tour for some tips.

 Bioluminescence cannot be guaranteed.
 It can be suppressed by heavy winds or clouds that day.
-Views of the moon and stars may be obstructed by clouds, although these are rare July-September.
+Views of the moon and stars may be obstructed by clouds, although these are rare June – August.

 Our tours end well after dark.
 Make sure you book accommodations ahead of time for after your tour.
 The ferry system usually doesn’t run late enough to leave the island after your tour.